-Use of Incident Energy as a Measure of Burn Severity in Arc-Flash Boundary Calculations gy testing performed based on methodology described in the ASTM F1959-99 standard.
-The incident energy to which the worker's face and chest could be exposed at working distance during an electrical arc event was selected as a measure for determining hazard risk category and calculating arc-flash protection boundary.
-The incident energy of 1.2 callcm2 (5.0 J/cm2) for bare skin was selected in solving equation for the arc-flash boundary in IEEE P 1584.1 Also, NFPA 70E2 states that "a second-degree burn is possible by an exposure of unprotected skin to an electric arc flash above the incident energy level of 1.2 cal/cm2 (5.0 J/cm2)" and assumes 1.2 callcm2 as a threshold incident energy level for a seconddegree burn for systems 50 volts and greater.2 IEEE 1584 Guide states that "the incident energy that will cause a just curable burn or a second-degree burn is 1.2 cal/cm2 (5.0 J/cm2)."
-1 To better understand these units, IEEE P 1584 refers to an example of a butane lighter: "If a butane lighter is held 1 cm away from a person's finger for one second and the finger is in the blue flame, a square centimeter area of the finger will be exposed to about 5.0 J/cm2 or 1.2 cal/cm2."
-However, IEEE P 1584 equations 5.8 and 5.9 for determining the arc-flash boundary can also be solved with other incident energy levels as well, such as the rating of proposed personal protective equipment (PPE).
-The important point to note here is that threshold incident energy level for a second-degree burn or onset to second-degree burn energy on a bare skin is considered constant value equal to 1.2 cal/cm^2 (5.0 J/cm^2) in IEEE P 1584 standard.
+Use Of Incident Energy As A Measure Of Burn Severity In Arc Flash Boundary Calculations

+The IEEE P1584 Standard was developed by having incident energy testing performed based on methodology described in the ASTM F1959-99 standard.
+The incident energy to which the worker's face and chest could be exposed at working distance during an electrical arc event was selected as a measure for determining the arc flash boundary.
+The incident energy of 1.2 cal/cm2 (5.0 J/cm^2) for bare skin was selected in solving the equation for the arc flash boundary in IEEE P1584.
+Also, CSA Z462 and NFPA 70E state that "a second degree burn is possible by an exposure of unprotected skin to an electric arc flash above the incident energy level of 1.2 cal/cm2 (5.0 J/cm2)" and assumes $1.2 \ cal/cm^2$ as a threshold incident energy level for a second degree burn for systems 50 Volts and greater.
+The IEEE P1584 Guide states that "the incident energy that will cause a just curable burn or a second degree burn is 1.2 cal/cm2 (5.0 J/cm2)".
+To better understand these units, IEEE P1584 refers to an example of a butane lighter.
+Quote: "if a butane lighter is held 1 cm away from a person's finger for one second and the finger is in the blue flame, a square centimeter area of the finger will be exposed to about 5.0 J/cm^2 or 1.2 cal/cm2".
+However IEEE P1584 equations (5.8) and (5.9) for determining the arc flash boundary can also be solved with other incident energy levels as well such as the rating of proposed personal protective equipment (PPE).
+The important point to note here is that threshold incident energy level for a second degree burn or onset to second degree burn energy on a bare skin is considered constant value equal to 1.2 cal/cm^2 (5.0 J/cm2) in IEEE P1584 Standard.